Visiting the Metropolitan Museum: all you need to know

 Planning your visit to the Metropolitan Museum of Art

-Keep in mind that the museum will be crowded, very crowded but it’s also huge so you can always find areas to escape from fellow visitors.
+Keep in mind that the museum will be crowded, very crowded, but it’s also huge so you can always find areas to escape from fellow visitors.

 The main entrance is via the iconic steps at the front of the building.
 While we have visited many times over the years we almost gave up on our most recent visit when the security line snaked all the way down the steps.
-Luckily the museum uses new security screening equipment that doesn’t require bag checks so the line moved quickly.
+Luckily, the museum uses new security screening equipment that doesn’t require bag checks, so the line moved quickly.

 We’d strongly suggest buying advance tickets online.

-The cost is $30 for adults; $22 for seniors; $17 for students.
+The cost is $30 for adults; $22 for seniors, and $17 for students.

 Tip - If you are a Bank of America has a wonderful free museum admission program for its customers.